 You can also adapt on the fly and at low cost when you are teaching in a live environment.
 The real-time feedback you get from your students may lead you to spend more time on a topic or ditch it altogether.
 Or you can spontaneously try out different ways to make your point.
 You simply can’t make those kinds of adjustments on the fly with a course that is pre-recorded or pre-programmed.

 Finally, because live courses allow for real-time feedback and adjustment, they are very powerful as a way to pilot a course that you may eventually want to turn into an on-demand offering.
 In fact, this kind of piloting is the number one way to avoid online course failure.

 There are, of course, different ways to come at a live courses – including blending it with some on-demand elements or “asynchronous” elements like discussion forums.
 To go deeper on different live approaches, be sure to check out the following:

 A successful on-demand online course is the “holy grail” for many aspiring edupreneurs these days.
 After all, who doesn’t like the idea of capturing your knowledge in way that it can be sold again and again without any additional effort on your part?
 And there are plenty of potential customers out there – Udemy alone boasts 24 million learners and growing.

 Clearly, the technical side of pulling this off has gotten much, much easier in recent years.
-There are now many great platforms for creating, hosting, and selling online courses, and if you already have content you’ve created for a book, a speech, or a face-to-face seminar, you have a strong starting point for creating an on-demand online course.
+There are now many great online course platforms for creating, hosting, and selling online courses, and if you already have content you’ve created for a book, a speech, or a face-to-face seminar, you have a strong starting point for creating an on-demand online course.

 Some of the main things to keep in mind with this model are that (1) because it has gotten much easier to do, competition has grown a lot in recent years, and (2) this has led to higher expectations from prospective learners.
 Just recording some videos of yourself speaking and maybe throwing a quiz and worksheet or two will no longer cut it with a lot of audiences.